Welfare Benefits & Tax Credits

 Where can I get more detailed information about benefits?

-If you are a lone parent or have a disability or ongoing health condition, you may find it useful to read the Advice and Counselling Service’s advice guides and web pages Students with Children ‘Extra Money for Disability and Ill Health’.
-These provide detailed information about each welfare benefit, including Universal Credit, how your student finance is assessed as income plus template letters for you to use to notify your benefit offices about changes to your claim through the academic year.
+If you are a lone parent or have a disability or ongoing health condition, you may find it useful to read the Advice and Counselling Service’s advice guides and web pages Students with Children and ‘Extra Money for Disability and Ill Health’.
+These provide detailed information about each welfare benefit including how your student finance is assessed as income, as your student income will normally reduce the amout of benefit payable.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.